ssonkiya/ssonkiya.github.io/_posts/2016-09-30-Topic-Modeling-the-New-York-Times-and-Trump.md

 ## Topic Modeling

 To extract the topics of articles, I first had to transform each article into a word vector.
 I did this using tf-idf, short for "term frequency-inverse document frequency."
 Tf-idf is a statistic for each word in an article that increases with the number of times a word appears in that article while being offset by how frequently that word appears across the entire set of documents.
-Using tfidfvectorizer from scikit-learn to transform the corpus of documents, I got a matrix where each row is an article and each column is a word that has appeared in the corpus.
+Using tfidfvectorizer from scikit-learn to transform the corpus of documents, I created a matrix where each row is an article and each column is a word that has appeared in the corpus.
 Tf-idf is useful for when all your documents are about the same broad subject and likely to have a lot of words in common.

 There are a few tricks to using tfidfvectorizer.
 The first is to remove a list of "stop words," or common terms such as "it" and "they" that are not informative about the content of a document.
 There is a built-in list of stopwords in sklearn, but I added my own words to this list after I ran my first topic model and found a lot of irrelevant words (such as "mrs" and "nytimes").
 The second is to set a minimum and maximum document argument.
-These exclude words that appear in more documents that your maximum number or that appear in fewer documents than your minimum.
+These exclude words that appear in more documents than your maximum number or that appear in fewer documents than your minimum.
 This avoids words that are so rare or so common that they are unlikely to be meaningful for understanding what a specific article is about.

 Once I had my transformed articles, I could then use Non-negative Matrix Factorization (NMF) to extract the topics of articles.
 LDA is the more common method for topic modeling but can't be used with tf-idf.
 When using NMF you have to pick a number of topics to extract.
-There's no "right" answer for how many or a statistic you can use to help you chose.
+There's no "right" answer for how many or a statistic you can use to help you choose.
 In my case, I iterated though multiple different numbers and settled on 30.
 This was the tipping point where all the topics were interpretable but any further topics were not.

 ## Interpreting Topics

 What do I mean by whether topics were interpretable?
-Well, topics don't come labels; rather, you have to interpret for yourself what each topic means.
+Well, topics don't come with labels; rather, you have to interpret for yourself what each topic means.
 I did this by looking at the top 20 words for each topic.
 For example, what would you call this topic?

 ```
 Topic #16:
 khan khizr khans mccain ghazala captain family muslim son humayun iraq sacrifice sen killed soldier army parents gold star capt
 ```

-Seeing words like "khan," "son," "soldier," and "muslim," this topic appears to be about (Donald Trump's confrontations)[http://www.nytimes.com/2016/08/01/us/politics/khizr-khan-ghazala-donald-trump-muslim-soldier.html] with Khizr and Ghazala Khan, the parents of a Muslim American soldier killed in Iraq who criticized Donald Trump at the DNC.
+Seeing words like "khan," "son," "soldier," and "muslim," this topic appears to be about [Donald Trump's confrontations](http://www.nytimes.com/2016/08/01/us/politics/khizr-khan-ghazala-donald-trump-muslim-soldier.html) with Khizr and Ghazala Khan, the parents of a Muslim American soldier killed in Iraq who criticized Donald Trump at the DNC.
 Therefore, I decided to call it the "Khan Family" topic.

 One issue I ran into in naming topics was that there were multiple topics that I would consider to be about fundamentally the same thing.
 For example, look at these topics: